 |Lincoln High School

-Gahanna-Jefferson Schools has a rating of EXCELLENT WITH DISTINCTION on the Ohio Department of Education 2011 Report Card.
-2010-2011 State Report Card for Gahanna-Jefferson City Schools
+Gahanna-Jefferson Schools is proud of our performance on the Ohio Department of Education 2013 Report Card.
+Please visit the Ohio Department of Education for the 2012-2013 State Report Card for Gahanna-Jefferson City Schools

-On or before August 1, students must be five (5) years old to enter kindergarten and six (6) years old to enter first grade.
+On or before Aug.
+1, students must be five (5) years old to enter kindergarten and six (6) years old to enter first grade.
 Students must have completed kindergarten in order to enter first grade.
 This requirement may be waived provided certain criteria are met.
-Visit the District Forms page.
+Please visit our Welcome Center for more information.

 Parents and/or legal guardians must establish and maintain legal residency in the school district.
 However, under specific circumstances and with approval, parents may enroll their child on a temporary basis before actually moving into the district.

-New students should enroll at the school they will be attending.
+New students should enroll at the Welcome Center.
 A birth certificate, a copy of previous school records and proof of residency are required at the time of registration.
 Immunizations against DPT, polio, measles, mumps and rubella (MMR) are required for all students.
 Beginning fall 2010, all entering kindergartners through 4th graders must have had Varicella (chickenpox) or provide proof of the chickenpox vaccination.
 The Hepatitis B series is required for all students in K-11th grade.
 Additionally, 7th graders must have received a Tdap vaccine.
-Please click on the following PDF document, Items Required for Registration, for more detailed information on requirements for enrollment.
+Please visit this page for more detailed information on requirements for enrollment.

 Regular attendance is vital to academic success.
 Parents are expected to communicate with the school through phone calls and/or notes when their child is absent.
 The schools will also be in contact with parents regarding procedures to deal with any attendance issues and to comply with guidelines to protect against missing children.